AMEST/Influunt/README.md

 ## Self-hosted Requirements
 * MongoDB - For storing user data (channels, favorites) and for aspnet core secure storage.
-* AspNet Core 3.1 runtime or Docker for service start
+* .NET 8 runtime or Docker for service start
 * Optional reverse proxy for https connection

 ## Configurations